Faithful unto Death (painting): History and description

-It shows a secene where the eruption of Vesuvius in 79 AD, a Roman Legionary remains stoically at his post amidst the chaos.
+It shows a scene where the eruption of Vesuvius in 79 AD, a Roman Legionary remains stoically at his post amidst the chaos.

 Poynter drew inspiration from the excavations at Pompeii which revealed the skeleton of a soldier in full armour who remained at his post.
 He was likely also influenced by a passage from the 1834 novel The Last Days of Pompeii by Edward Bulwer-Lytton, in which features a sentry who remains on duty despite the destruction.
 While the painting was widely accepted as a depiction of heroism, it may also have been critical of the soldier's unquestioning submission to an oppressive regime, a theme that recurs in several other pictures by Poynter.

 The painting was displayed at the Royal Academy Exhibition of 1865 at the National Gallery, in London.
 It has been in the collection of the Walker Art Gallery, in Liverpool, since being acquired in 1874.